Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 23 Januari 2025 09.49.58 UTC
+- WIB: Kamis, 23 Januari 2025 10.26.18 UTC
-- WITA: Kamis, 23 Januari 2025 10.49.58 UTC
+- WITA: Kamis, 23 Januari 2025 11.26.18 UTC
-- WIT: Kamis, 23 Januari 2025 11.49.58 UTC
+- WIT: Kamis, 23 Januari 2025 12.26.18 UTC

 Kutipan Inspiratif:
-"Before you diagnose yourself with depression or low self-esteem, first make sure that you are not, in fact, just surrounded by assholes."
+"Everybody is a genius.
+But if you judge a fish by its ability to climb a tree, it will live its whole life believing that it is stupid."

 Kategori: inspirational